 Brief History of LCH

-Love Children's Home (LCH) began its ministry in 1995 with one couple and 20 children under a tiny bamboo hut in Yangon, Myanmar.
+Love Children's Home was founded by a couple who loves God, Peter Za Hlun Thang and his lovely wife Rebecca Sun Zing in 1995 with 20 children under a tiny bamboo hut built on a land they rented in Yangon, Myanmar.
 Although food and resources were scarce, the orphanage was birthed in unwavering love.
 Thus came the name: LOVE Children's Home.

 For years, LCH struggled to provide for the growing orphanage.
-The children survived off of scraps at the local street markets and poor quality rice.
-At one point, the leaders of the orphanage sold their wedding bands to buy food for the children.
+The children survived off of scraps at the local street markets and poor-quality rice.
+At one point, the leaders of the orphanage, Peter Thang and his wife sold their wedding bands to buy food for the children and to be able to continue the ministry.
+They made a vow that they will not make or buy new wedding rings and decided to make the Lord Jesus Christ as the center of their marriage, as a representative of the ring.
+The Lord has blessed the ministry manyfold since that time.

-Today, the LCH ministry operates a network of 12 orphanages across the nation of Myanmar (11 homes in Yangon and Beulah Children's Home in Kalaymyo) that collectively care for 500+ children.
+Love Children’s Home has grown rapidly over the years.
+Since the start of the orphanage in 1995, Peter and Rebecca have seen over 100 of their children grow up, finish school, and move on to start their adult lives.
+Today, the LCH births 12 network orphanages across the nation of Myanmar that collectively care for 500+ children.
 Orphans are accepted from all different regions and backgrounds.
-Since the very beginning, the vision for the children remains the same: that they may have life, and have it abundantly.
+Since the very beginning, the vision for the children remains the same: “they may have life, and have it abundantly”.

 WHERE WE SERVE